Peter Vermes: Kansas City

 He was named interim coach of the Wizards on August 4, 2009, one day after predecessor Curt Onalfo was fired by the team.
 The team was in sixth place in the MLS Eastern Conference with a 5–6–7 record.
 Vermes would lead to the Wizards to a 3–7–2 record down the stretch.

 Following the season, the Wizards removed the interim tag from his title.

 In 2012, Vermes won his first piece of silverware as a head coach, leading the renamed Sporting Kansas City (changed from the Kansas City Wizards in 2010) to a penalty shootout win over three-time defending champions Seattle Sounders FC to win the 2012 Lamar Hunt U.S. Open Cup.
 The following year, Vermes led the club to the MLS Cup, where they beat Real Salt Lake, also in a penalty shoot-out.
 This makes him the only person to ever win the MLS Cup as both a player and a coach with the same team.

 Vermes won his third trophy as Sporting KC coach when his side won the 2015 Lamar Hunt U.S. Open Cup by defeating the Philadelphia Union on penalties at Talen Energy Stadium.
 Two years later, Vermes added the 2017 Lamar Hunt U.S. Open Cup to his trophy haul when Sporting KC beat the New York Red Bulls 2–1 at Children's Mercy Park.

 On August 4, 2018, Vermes coached his 302nd regular-season match – a 1–0 victory over the Houston Dynamo – becoming the all-time leader in games coached with one club in MLS history.

 On October 3, 2020, Vermes won his 150th regular-season match, with a 2–1 victory over the Houston Dynamo, becoming only the 5th coach in MLS history to do so.

 In February 2023, Vermes signed a five-year extension with Sporting Kansas City through the 2028 MLS season.

+On March 31, 2025, amid a winless start to the season (0W-5L-1D), Sporting Kansas City announced that it had agreed to mutually part ways with Vermes.